cattmooper/cattmooper.github.io/aboutme.md

 - Currently working as a Senior Data Scientist for a government organisation

+Who am I?:
+- A keen Liverpool FC fan, hailing from the North West of England
+- An adopted San Francisco 49ers fan, inspired by the 2013 team of Smith and Kaepernick, following the highs and lows since.

-However, this website is here to showcase what I do outside of work.
-I'm passionate about data, and specifically how it can be applied in sports, particularly football.
+This website is here to showcase what I do outside of work.
+I'm passionate about data, and specifically how it can be applied in sports, particularly football (soccer) and American Football.
 At the time of writing, advanced analytics in football is a burgeoning area which is beginning to catch up to the levels of usage of analytics in American sports.
+I want to demonstrate my understanding of analytics on American Football data, and demonstrate how similar advances can be made in football.

 Ultimately I want this blog to show:
 - My capability in sports analytics, delivering some interesting insights where possible